Amicus/end-dash/README.md

 ## Dependencies

-In its current release, EndDash relies on Backbone style events to update the DOM when a bound object changes.
-This means only objects which define an interface with Backbone's "on, once, set, get" will interpolate model attributes into the DOM and update the DOM on model changes.
+In its current release, EndDash relies on Backbone's event system to update the DOM when a bound object changes.
+This means only templates bound to Backbone objects will live-update.

-EndDash used without Backbone style getting & setting will still interpolate a bound object's attributes into the DOM but will not update the DOM on model changes.
+If you use EndDash with regular JS objects, it'll still interpolate the attributes but won't update the template when the object's attributes change.